isomerpages/nlb-biblioasia/_apr-to-jun-2013/Writing to Print: The Shifting Roles of Malay Scribes in the 19th Century.md

   out how the Romanised alphabet or Rumi in the Malay Language replaced the earlier system known as Jawi.
 ---
-#### Speech and writing are forms of communication by human beings.
-Find out how the Romanised alphabet, or Rumi, in the Malay language replaced the earlier system known as Jawi.
+#### The practice of copying and recopying Malay manuscripts can be viewed as a simultaneous act of reading and writing in which the Malay scribe actively interprets and reinterprets the text as he copies.
+Through this process, the Malay scribe makes the text copies accessible to his intended reader.

 <img style="width:80%;" src="/images/Vol%209%20Issue%201/Malay%20Scribes/SifatDuaPuluh2.jpg">